What is it?

-Although often referred to simply as “heart failure,” CHF refers specifically to the stage in which fluid builds up around the heart and makes pumping inefficient.
+Although often referred to simply as “heart failure,” CHF refers to the stage in which fluid builds up around the heart and makes pumping inefficient.

 The heart presents four cameras.
-The upper half of your heart has two atria, and the lower half of your heart has two ventricles.
+The upper half of your heart has two atria, and the lower half has two ventricles.
 The ventricles pump blood to the organs and tissues of your body, and the atria receive blood from your body as it flows back from the rest of your body.

 CCI develops when your ventricles can not pump blood in sufficient volume to the body.
 Finally, blood and other fluids can be supported within your: